How to Type in Chinese: Step-by-Step Instructions for Installing and Using a Chinese Keyboard

 You’ll find your new keyboard under the globe icon on the left side.
 You can easily switch between your English and Chinese keyboards by tapping the globe.

-Installing a keyboard on an Android device:
+How to install a Chinese keyboard on an Android device

 Android users will have to download an additional app in order to type in Chinese and do a bit more work, but the process is still quite simple.